-If an external plugin crashed, the panel will automatically restart it or ask the user what to do if the plugin crashed more then once within 60 seconds.
-Nonetheless we all know this should never happen, so the panel provides tools to help debugging plugins.
+If an external plugin has crashed, the panel will attempt to automatically restart the plugin, or ask the user what to do if the plugin has crashed more then once within 60 seconds.
+Nonetheless, we all know this should never happen, so the panel provides tools to help with debugging any issues that may occur with the plugins.

 If you start the panel with